n3vrmr/datto-item-vault/README.md

 Name of the deleted item.

 ## rarity (string)
-Indicates item's rarity level.
+Indicates the item's rarity level.
 In Destiny, the rarity of an item can be Common, Uncommon, Rare, Legendary, or Exotic.

 ## type (string)
 Indicates what kind of item it is, usually Weapon or Armor.